jsxstyle/jsxstyle/packages/jsxstyle/src/webpack-plugin/README.md

 ### `parserPlugins`

-`jsxstyle-webpack-plugin` uses `babylon` to parse javascript into an AST.
-By default, `jsxstyle-webpack-plugin` is preconfigured with most of `babylon`’s plugins enabled, but if you need to enable additional plugins, you can specify an array of plugins with the `parserPlugins` option.
+`jsxstyle/webpack-plugin` uses `@babel/parser` to parse javascript into an AST.
+By default, the webpack plugin is preconfigured with most of `@babel/parser`’s plugins enabled, but if you need to enable additional plugins, you can specify an array of plugins with the `parserPlugins` option.

 You can see a list of all available plugins in [the `@babel/parser` documentation][parser plugins].

 ### `classNameFormat`

-Out of the box, `jsxstyle-webpack-plugin` will use a _non-deterministic_ class naming scheme.
+Out of the box, the jsxstyle webpack plugin will use a _non-deterministic_ class naming scheme.
 Because webpack’s module iteration order is not guaranteed, class names will differ slightly between builds of the same code.
 If you need class names to remain the same each time the same code is bundled, set the `classNameFormat` option to `hash` in your loader config.
 Class names will be generated using a content-based hash.

 ## FAQs

-### Can I use `jsxstyle-webpack-plugin` with Flow?
+### Can I use the jsxstyle webpack plugin with Flow?

 Yes!
 Flow parsing is automatically enabled for any non-Typescript files.

-### Can I use `jsxstyle-webpack-plugin` with Typescript?
+### Can I use the jsxstyle webpack plugin with Typescript?

 Yes!
 Take a look at [the TypeScript example][ts example] and [issue #82][issue 82] for some context.
 You’ll need to make a few configuration changes:

 1. Set `jsx` to `preserve` in the `compilerOptions` section of your `tsconfig.json` file.
-2. Ensure `jsxstyle-webpack-plugin`’s companion loader runs _after_ `ts-loader`.
-Webpack loaders run from bottom to top, to `jsxstyle-webpack-plugin` needs to be placed _before_ `ts-loader` in your webpack config.
+2. Ensure `jsxstyle/webpack-plugin`’s companion loader runs _after_ `ts-loader`.
+Webpack loaders run from bottom to top, so `jsxstyle/webpack-plugin` needs to be placed _before_ `ts-loader` in your webpack config.
 3. Add a loader that transpiles JSX, since `ts-loader` is now set to preserve JSX.

 ### It’s not working 😩

 1. Make sure the loader object `test` regex matches JS files that use jsxstyle.
-2.  `jsxstyle-webpack-plugin` relies on JSX still being around, so make sure the companion loader runs _before_ `babel-loader` does its thing.
+2.  `jsxstyle/webpack-plugin` relies on JSX still being around, so make sure the companion loader runs _before_ `babel-loader` does its thing.
-3.  `jsxstyle-webpack-plugin` only supports destructured `require`/`import` syntax:
+3.  `jsxstyle/webpack-plugin` only supports destructured `require`/`import` syntax:

     ```jsx
     // Cool!